Customer-Focused Business Operations

 2. Pursuit of customers’ best interests

-4. Selection and monitoring of investment trusts
+4. Selection and monitoring of financial instruments

-5. Appropriate motivational framework for employees
+5. Appropriate motivational framework and other initiatives for employees